JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## To fill in and generate paperwork

-1. Go to the `Papeleo` directory where you will find general files required for all document types, and specific subdirectories for PhDs, TFGs and TFMs
+1. Go to the `PapeleoTFG/TFM/PHD` directory where you will find general files required for the corresponding document types.
 2. Edit the files you need and compile them by using the corresponding `Makefile`s or your standard LaTeX build tool.
 If you use [Overleaf](https://www.overleaf.com/), change the `main document` to be the one you want to compile.